 Noticed more litter while out and about?
-Since lockdown restrictions have eased and we can all travel further afield, litter has become more noticeable.
+Since the pandemic began, we’ve all been mostly locked down to our local areas.
+While many of us have discovered lots of local walks, litter has also become more noticeable.
 So what can we do to keep East Sussex litter free?

 Large numbers of people come to East Sussex to enjoy the beauty hot spots here, often meaning the bins provided become full.
 Rather than taking rubbish home with them, too many people leave it behind spoiling the natural beauty of East Sussex beaches and countryside.

 Sadly, people generally believe that clearing up litter is someone else’s job.
 And while many consider littering anti-social behaviour, almost 48% of people admit to dropping litter!